 - S = Sensitive to subtleties (more able to notice more things on more levels)

 Well, are you a Highly Sensitive Person?
 Find out by taking the self-test here.

 Here’s a video (it’s pretty interesting and educational) on “the gentle power of highly sensitive people.”
 [I like that she notes how highly sensitive people are neither better nor worse than those who are not highly sensitive – just different.]
 It gives a pretty good overview of high sensitivity and talks a little about how that affects creativity.

 Today we looked at what musicians had to say about the connection between creativity, depression, and sensitivity; and we learned a bit about the high sensitivity trait.
 Next, we’ll delve more deeply into the experiences of musicians who are creative and highly sensitive.

 This topic – high sensitivity and how it relates to creativity – is huge.
-[Honestly, it got out of control as I was writing it, hence splitting this into parts!]
 So, get to know a little more about high sensitivity, in general, by checking out Dr. Aron’s website – there’s a ton of interesting research, articles, and assessments.
-While you wait for part 2, read this interview to get a better understanding of how music, depression, and sensitivity affect one Pittsburgh musician.
+Read this interview to get a better understanding of how music, depression, and sensitivity affect one Pittsburgh musician.